nkatz01/mock-two-coding-extracts/README.md

 1. **[6 marks]**
 	Describe the difference between composition and inheritance, and provide appropriate examples of each.
 	Composition is when a class holds a reference to another class as a field.
-Inheritance is when one class sub-classes another class to inherite all its attirbutes and behaviours as well as allowing for adding additional ones.
+Inheritance is when one class is derived from another class to inherite all its instance variables and methods.
+It may also add new variables and methods as well as override original methods from its parent with, providing it its own implementation.

 	Inheritance:
 	public class A{}